mrogaski/zenref/docs/source/junior_derby_gameplay.rst

       - Slurs based on race, religion, sexual orientation, etc.
       - Threatening a person’s or group’s health or well-being in any way.

+Examples:
-- Example: “I’m going to get you for that.”
+- “I’m going to get you for that.”
-- Example: “Kill the jammer!”
+- “Kill the jammer!”

       - Failure to remove or cover offensive language or symbols on uniforms or equipment after being instructed to do so by an Official.